Amid Indo-China Tensions, the Significance of ‘Quad’ as a Counter

 The recent escalation of tensions between India and China has reinvigorated discussions about the significance of the Quadrilateral Security Dialogue – popularly known as the ‘Quad’.

-Add to that, India's reported 'willingness' to invite Australia to be a part of the annual Malabar Naval Exercise, to be held later this year, and speculation is aplenty about whether this group of four countries – Australia, India, Japan and US – will play a bigger role as a counter to Chinese assertiveness.
+Speculation is rife about whether this group of four countries – Australia, India, Japan and US – will play a bigger role as a counter to Chinese assertiveness.

 So, what is the significance of the Quad, in the current context; how did it come into being in the first place; and, in a fast-changing global security landscape amid the COVID-19 pandemic, would this coalition be able to function as an effective check on China's aspirations?